PM-WESTNET/Gestion/README.md

         $   cp -R docker docker_gestion_westnet;

     (The ignored folder prefix in .gitignore is " docker_gestion_* ")
+#### Replace data in docker-compose.yml file

+change each service "container_name" to something like "gestion-wn-web" (in the case of westnet's web container)

 #### Up the container services and dependencies
     $   cd docker_gestion_westnet;
     $   docker-compose up -d;

 #### - Make @Composer install all dependencies
 **(up the containers first!!)**
-From the console, run this commands:
+From the console, run this commands (Adapt to fit the containers names):

 - open this container's terminal